branner-non-code/notes/CONTENT/SQL/Converting_FileMaker_Pro_databases_to_SQL_Python.md

 #### Changes made to Malediction project as of 20130809

  1. Wrote UML diagram in OmniGraffle; led to finding a number of inefficiencies and errors
  2. Divided importing script into two parts: one for "reference" tables, such as those to pair simplified and traditional character-expressions, and another for the population of the contents of the actual dictionary, including various parts of the entry and the categories and Pīnyīn readings to which a given entry may need to be joined.
+Running the latter script alone now takes about 26 seconds; running the whole set of functions used to take around three minutes.
  3. Renamed some functions for clarity.
- 4. Moved some function calls to a single place in `main()` rather than having them appear several times, each in a different subfunction.
+ 4. Moved some function calls to a single place in `main()` rather than having them reappear several times, each in a different subfunction.
  5. Timestamps are now recorded in a table and the id of a given timestamp record is used in all other tables.
-That makes it possible to determine quickly when any commits have been made to the database.
+That makes it possible to determine quickly whether any commits have been made to the database within a particular window.

 [end]